VVelox/HV-Monitor/README.md

 - oerrs :: Output errors.
 - opkts :: Output packets.

-The state integer mapping is as below and based off of Libvirtd.
-Not all HV will support all of them.
+Status integer mapping is as below.
+Not all HVs will support all of these.

 | State       | Int | Desc                                |
 |-------------|-----|-------------------------------------|